5 Challenges in Inclusive Workplace Design and How to Overcome Them

 Flexibility in workplace design, such as movable furniture and adaptable work areas, supports a range of activities and working styles.

-However, too much flexibility can lead to a lack of predictability, which can be challenging for individuals who thrive on routine and consistency, including some neurodivergent employees.
+However, too much flexibility can lead to a lack of predictability, which can be challenging for individuals who thrive on routine and consistency.

 Whilst you may use agile furnishing to create bespoke settings for specific pieces of work, being able to return them to an agreed configuration at the end of each day could give neurodiverse team members the consistency of experience they often crave.